Trade directory · Nampa metro · Idaho

 Insurance Minimums

-General liability insurance minimum $300,000 per occurrence, $600,000 aggregate.
+General liability minimum $300,000 per occurrence, $600,000 aggregate recommended.
 Workers compensation required if employing others.
-Professional liability recommended for commercial work.
+Professional liability coverage advised for specialty coatings work.

 § C · Path to license